 2. RESPONSE: The Hands-on, initial response to the emergency.

 3. RECOVERY: Getting back to normal, reestablish services.

-4. MITGATION: Prevent or reduce the impact of future emergencies.
+4. MITIGATION: Prevent or reduce the impact of future emergencies.

 The Hamburg Office of Emergency Management is very involved in the safety of the community.

 973-827-9230 Ext.
 4033

 EMERGENCY ASSISTANCE IS NOT AVAILABLE THROUGH THIS WEBSITE.
 In an emergency, dial 9-1-1 immediately.

 2019-Officers of Emergency Management

 - Coordinator – Keith Sukennikoff

 - Deputy Coordinator – John Haig